-119 Withdrawal of approval
+113 Withdrawal of approval

-- (1) The Municipality may withdraw an approval granted for a consent use or permanent or temporary departure if the applicant or owner fails to comply with a condition of approval. - (2) Prior to doing so, the Municipality must serve a notice on the owner- - (a) informing the owner of the alleged breach of the condition; - (b) instructing the owner to rectify the breach within a specified time period; - (c) allowing the owner to make representations on the notice within a specified time period.
+(1) The Municipality may withdraw an approval granted for a consent use or temporary departure if the applicant or owner fails to comply with a condition of approval.

+- (2) Prior to doing so, the Municipality must serve a notice on the owner- - (a) informing the owner of the alleged breach of the condition; - (b) instructing the owner to rectify the breach within a specified time period;

+(c) allowing the owner to make representations on the notice within a specified time period.

-120 Procedure to withdraw an approval
+114 Procedure to withdraw approval

-- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 119(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 119(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.
+- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 113(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 113(2)(b).

+(2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately.

+(3) The approval is withdrawn from date of notification of the owner.

-121 Exemptions to facilitate expedited procedures
+115 Exemptions to facilitate expedited procedures

-The Municipality may in writing -

-- (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of - i) integrated procedures as contemplated in section 97; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of existing settlements; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law
+- (1) The Municipality may in writing - - (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of - - (i) integrated application processes as contemplated in section 92; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of informal areas; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law.